mauriceyap/ccm-assistant/README.md

   - `PYTHONPATH` - the file path of the `src/` directory
 - Make the file, `src/secrets.py`, containing API keys and the like.
 Copy across the content from `src/secrets.py.template` and either get your own keys or email mauriceyap@hotmail.co.uk

+### TODO:
+- [] Add tests
+- [] Migrate bible passage database from static csv file to Google Sheets
+- [] Investigate licencing for using NIV bible
+- [] Improve handling of errors in general
+- [] Add instructions for forking and using for other churches, including deployment etc.